Language, Power & Ethics (DP IB Theory of Knowledge): Revision Note

 • Manipulation uses language to steer choices without the audience fully noticing how their interpretation is being guided

-• Euphemisms can become manipulative when they replace clear descriptions in high-stakes contexts where accuracy matters, e.g. a politician describes reducing funding for a service as “streamlining” is using language manipulatively because the wording steers public reaction and voting behaviour by making people more likely to accept the change
+• E.g. a politician who describes reducing funding for a service as “streamlining” is using language manipulatively because the wording means that people are more likely to accept the change; this may then alter voting behaviour

-• Ethical evaluation here depends on intent and impact: is the wording protecting people from unnecessary harm, or protecting the speaker from accountability?
+• Ethical evaluation here depends on intent and impact; is the wording protecting people from unnecessary harm, or protecting the speaker from accountability?

 Smiling yellow emoji with big eyes gestures "OK" with one hand while zipping its mouth shut, symbolising silence or keeping a secret.